How many students do you admit each year and how many applicants do you have?

 Applicants must shadow with either a CRNA or an anesthesiologist to gain a better understanding of the nurse anesthesia profession through both observation and discussion.
 Applicants are responsible for arranging their own shadow experience and ensuring that the anesthesia provider completes the verification documentation.

-Arrangements can be made to shadow at the University of Kansas Hospital by sending an email to our office at email@example.com.
-Please indicate your preferred dates, although shadow opportunities are subject to faculty availability.
-It is not necessary to shadow at KU Hospital, however.
-The shadow experience may be completed at any hospital, including the student's current employer, or one in which a relationship exists with an aesthesia provider.
+Arrangements can be made to shadow at the University of Kansas Hospital by sending an email to our office at firstname.lastname@example.org.
+Shadow opportunities are subject to faculty availability.
+It is not necessary to shadow at KU Hospital; the experience may be acquired at any hospital including the student's current employer or one in which a relationship exists with an aesthesia provider.

 What if I haven't shadowed by the time I submit my application materials?